You are here: Information Center >> Estate Law >> Estate Taxes

 What is the rate at which my nonexempt property is taxed?

-The federal estate tax rate is high, and ranges from 39 to 48 percent.
+The federal estate tax rate is high.
+The maximum federal estate tax rate is 40%.
 This means that nearly one-half of your nonexempt estate will go towards the payment of taxes - a huge loss for your beneficiaries!
 To avoid this result, and to maximize the amount that your beneficiaries receive on your death, plan ahead.
 There are many ways to avoid being hit by federal estate taxes:

 - Leave property to your spouse - if he is a U.S. citizen the gift will be tax-free.